PowerFeather/powerfeather-docs/docs/esp32s3_powerfeather/overview.md

 3. On *FeatherS3* and *ESP32 Firebeetle*, the maximum 5V output current depends directly on the maximum current the USB input power supply can deliver.
 4. The battery charger chip on the *ESP32-S3 PowerFeather* has an I2C interface, which can accept configuration command for setting the max charging current from the firmware.
 This makes it easy to set max charging current to balance charging speed and safety for a specific battery size.
 5. On *FeatherS3* and *ESP32 Firebeetle*, a resistor on the board has to be replaced to change max charging current.
-6. The voltage dividers on *FeatherS3* and *ESP32 Firebeetle* [may not be sufficient to determine the battery's state-of-charge](https://www.analog.com/jp/technical-articles/how-to-achieve-greater-accuracy-in-battery-capacity-readings-for-portable-designs.html).
+6. Estimation of state-of-charge using battery voltage on *FeatherS3* and *ESP32 Firebeetle* [may not be sufficient](https://www.analog.com/jp/technical-articles/how-to-achieve-greater-accuracy-in-battery-capacity-readings-for-portable-designs.html).
 7. *ESP32-S3 PowerFeather* battery charger chip has integrated power path management, which enables these features.
 8. The 18-pin FPC on the *ESP32 Firebeetle* shares some GPIO pins with header; so pins used as part of the display interface can't be used on the header.